 Level three of the pyramid is split between dairy and meat.
 The placement on the third level of four levels indicated that dairy and meats are less important.
 The suggested serving of both meat and dairy is two to three servings per day.

 The top level of the pyramid is fats, oils, and sweets.
-These are at the top because the model suggests we should not eat these things very much.
+These are at the top because the model suggests we should not eat these things very often.
 The suggested recommendation is to be consumed sparingly.
 It indicates that all fats and oils have the same nutritional value as all sweets and candy.

-The food pyramid model was updated in 2005.
+The MyPyramid model was updated in 2005.
 This model looks more confusing.
 With the previous model, the pyramid represented how much of each type of food to each.
 The 2005 model does not.
 For example, “milk” replaced dairy, but is still meant to include all dairy products.
 There is no part of the graphic that clearly shows how much of the food groups we should consume or which food groups are most important to a healthy diet.

 More recently, the Pyramid has gone to the wayside and been replaced by a plate representation.
 This depiction could be more helpful to show people how much of each food they should eat.
 It makes as much sense as the old pyramid and is much easier to understand than the 2005 version.